pbaekgaard/AAUGrades/GUIDE.md

 All subtasks will be in one comment, so we just edit the same comment.

 Subtasks should be smaller programming tasks.
 All subtasks should fulfill the Backlog Task title.

+## Pull Requests

+When creating a pull request for a branch to be pulled into main.
+The Backlog task should be complete.
+In the event.
+Write a description when creating the pull request containing one of the following words:
+ - close
+ - closes
+ - closed

+This makes the issue automatically close, and also moves the task to the Done part of the kanban board.